-Low complexity masking and compositional bias correction may cause hits to be filtered.
+Repeat masking and compositional bias correction may cause hits to be filtered.
 This is usually desirable as these methods are highly effective in eliminating false positives.
-Note that differences in false positive filtering can cause substantial deviations in the output for different aligners used on the same data.
+Repeat masking can be disabled using

 Seeds that occur too frequently in the input are ignored, which may cause problems if your data is extremely repetitive.
 This behaviour can be adjusted using the

 The program may not be sensitive enough for your application.
 You should try the more sensitive modes (options

 --sensitive up to